Meta-Dusk/productivity-app/README.md

 ![productivity app stress test](https://github.com/user-attachments/assets/f8ac8ada-1e4c-4dae-9e81-273ca9feb719)

 > Based from testing, this issue is reproducible if you stress-test the application.
 For some reason, spamming interactions with it, will eventually enter this _zombie loading_ state.
 However, this usually doesn't happen, if you decide to **NOT** stress-test the application. _Stress-test on your own risk!_
+> This is also apparently easily reproducible if you open the config files whilst the app is open.
+For some reason, after some time has passed, the app will enter this _zombie loading_ state.
+This issue is not yet fixed in `v0.3.1`.

 ## Future Additions